ljq/jackliu-golang-notes/EN/defer.md

 // OLD
 ` ` `

-# # # defer summary
+### defer summary

+* defer function value will also hold the parameter value when **pushes the stack, not when executed**.

+* defer is the structure statement **added** when the function executes.
+It is the default, not the specified structure statement.

-* defer is used to **ensure** that a function call is performed later in a program's execution, usually for purposes of cleanup. defer is often used where e.g. ensure and finally would be used in other languages.
+* defer is used to ensure that the function call executes later in the program execution, usually for cleanup.
+Defer is often used where it is used in other languages, such as ensure and finally.

 * defer in Go is like the C++ destructor; the Go area of C++ "destructors" is for functions, not objects.
-The * defer is the structure statement ** added when the function executes.
-It is the default, not the specified structure statement.